Brexit Working Group Member Bios

 Tony lives in Manhattan with his wife Andrea and their two young children.

 From 2010 to 2013, Rachel was Special Advisor, International to the Antitrust Division of the U.S. Department of Justice, based in Washington, D.C.
-She advised on many Antitrust Division matters that involved extensive cooperation efforts between the Antitrust Division and its international counterparts.
-These included the eBooks investigation, the Deutsche Boerse/NYSE transaction, the merger between United Technologies Corporation and Goodrich Corporation, revised best practices regarding cooperation in merger investigations with the European Commission, and memoranda of understanding with the Chinese and Indian antitrust agencies.
+She advised on many Antitrust Division matters that involved extensive cooperation efforts between the Antitrust Division and its international counterparts around the world.
+She also advised on the revision of best practices for cooperation on merger investigations between the US antitrust agencies and the European Commission, on groundbreaking memoranda of understanding between the US antitrust agencies and the Chinese antimonopoly agencies and the US antitrust agencies and the Competition Commission of India, on cooperation and transparency initiatives led by the Antitrust Division under the auspices of the Organization of Economic Cooperation and Development and the International Competition Network, and on the competition chapters in the Trans-Pacific Partnership and Transatlantic Trade & Investment Partnership proposals.

-Before that, Rachel was a partner for 21 years at a leading international firm.
-Based in the firm’s Brussels and London offices, she led many high-profile and complex cases involving investigations into mergers, anti-competitive practices, monopolization or dominant positions, and cartels before the European Commission, the UK, and other competition and regulatory agencies around the world.
+Before that, Rachel was a partner for 21 years in Freshfields Bruckhaus Deringer based in the firm’s Brussels and London offices, She led many high-profile and complex cases involving investigations into mergers, anti-competitive practices, monopolization or dominant positions, and cartels before the European Commission, the UK and other competition and regulatory agencies around the world, and the courts in the UK and Luxembourg.

 Clair L Smith